Samagra-Development/machine-learning-platform/README.md

 This project is build with **Hopsworks Opensource library**, **Tensorflow**, **Tensorflow Extended**, **Django** and **Django REST Framwork**.

+# How to set up the ML platform?
 - You can follow the following steps to setup the project locally:
 <ol>
     <li>